An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Eligibility

 Trinity School (“Trinity” or “the School”) seeks economic, social, racial, and religious diversity in its student body.
-The School does not discriminate based on race, color, or national and ethnic origin, religion or creed, gender, sexual orientation, family composition, or economic status in the administration of our admission and educational policies, in the extension of financial aid, or other school-administered programs.
+The School does not discriminate based on race, color, or national and ethnic origin, religion or creed, gender, sexual orientation, family composition, or economic status in the administration of our admission and educational policies, in the extension of financial assistance, or other school-administered programs.
 A birth date prior to September 1 determines age eligibility.
-Applicants for the Early Learners, Pre-K, Kindergarten, and First Grade programs with birthdays between May 1 and September 1 will be placed in the grade level determined to best fit their social, emotional, and academic needs.
+Applicants with birthdays between May 1 and September 1 will be placed in the grade level determined to best fit their social, emotional, and academic needs.

 To fulfill application requirements, as specified in the admissions material, a family must: